Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 6750 should be just a bit faster than the GeForce GT 240 GDDR5 in general. (explain)
+Memory BandwidthThe Radeon HD 6750 should theoretically be just a bit faster than the GeForce GT 240 GDDR5 overall. (explain)

-Texel RateThe Radeon HD 6750 should be much (approximately 48%) better at anisotropic filtering than the GeForce GT 240 GDDR5. (explain)
+Texel RateThe Radeon HD 6750 is much (approximately 48%) more effective at texture filtering than the GeForce GT 240 GDDR5. (explain)

-Pixel RateThe Radeon HD 6750 will be quite a bit (more or less 164%) faster with regards to full screen anti-aliasing than the GeForce GT 240 GDDR5, and able to handle higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe Radeon HD 6750 will be a lot (about 164%) better at AA than the GeForce GT 240 GDDR5, and will be capable of handling higher screen resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison